Nicola-Carroll/CV/README.md

 ### Nerd stuff
 - I'm part of the Ladies of Code London network, which includes a weekly TDD mobbing session to practice katas in Python
 - I'm teaching myself Flask (Python Web Framework) in my spare time
-- I love playing video games (so lockdown was in someways a treat for me)
+- I love playing video games (so lockdown was in some ways a treat for me)

 ### Sporty stuff
-- Netball - I've played socially since I was at school, (at Univeristy I captained the Maths Society's Netball team), now I play at a weekly social league in London
+- Netball - I've played socially since I was at school, (at University I captained the Maths Society's Netball team), now I play at a weekly social league in London
 - Yoga - I enjoy yoga for both the physical and mental wellbeing it brings me
 - Running - I've done a half Marathon and would love to do more
 - Badminton - at Uni I started the Maths Society's Badminton team